 But after many years, the simple celebration of the Dinagyang evolved rapidly.
 From its humble beginnings as a simple Ati-ati dance for the Child Jesus, it then became a cultural contest that eventually led it to become the grandest festival bonanza you surely would not want to miss!

 This firework display is just one of the many events during Dinagyang.

 I’m a die-hard traveler but did not roam the city as wildly as possible.
 I got an asthma attack two days before the festival proper.
 But I still had to see the beauty of the “queen.”

 The Saturday of the festival brings us Kasadyahan Festival.
 This is a major image of what Dinagyang truly is: a festival of festivals!

-Afternoon of this festival is a unique presentation of sponsors and donors of the Dinagyang Foundation.
-A Sponsor’s Mardi Gras is held allowing companies and people to advertise, have fun, and entertain people.
+The afternoon of this festival is a unique presentation of sponsors and donors of the Dinagyang Foundation.
+A Sponsor’s Mardi Gras is held, allowing companies and people to advertise, have fun, and entertain people.

-This Chinese school even gave us a glance of the next festival in the city immediately after Dinagyang, the “Chinese New Year Festival”.
+This Chinese school even gave us a glance at the next festival in the city immediately after Dinagyang, the “Chinese New Year Festival.”

 The next day of festivities is the highlight of the Festival.
 The Ati-ati Tribe competition is the superb thing that makes Dinagyang the best!
 Here is a youtube clip of this year’s champion, Tribu Pan-ay: